nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 This is enough to equip our 74 regular infantry divisions, and 4 Elite divisions, with a modest but adequate logistical train off, 386 Trucks and 2 Armored trains.

-* 188 Anti aircraft guns
+* 188 Anti-aircraft guns
 * 126 Howitzers
 * 99 7TP tanks
 * 84 support equipment
 * 589 Infantry equipment

-This is not a big stockpile, and our lack of proper armored trains means the government will have to seize civilian locomotives (The fact that armored trains only become available in 1938 means that we can't do anything about it).
+This is not a big stockpile, and our lack of properly armoured trains means the government will have to seize civilian locomotives (The fact that armoured trains only became available in 1938 means that we can't do anything about it).

 But we still have built an army more than large enough to defend Poland and Czechoslovakia, and even go on limited counter-offensives with our elite armoured divisions (In fact, with this preparation, the combined Polish and Czech army has numerical parity with the Wehrmacht).

 Hitler did not stand a chance.

-In one test-game I did, using the lessons learned from this simulation, the Polish, Czech, and Baltic armies fully occupied all of Germany by Christmas 1939, and promptly turned around and squashed Stalin and Mussolini when they tried to invade Estonia and Greece respectively by 1942.
+In one test game I did, using the lessons learned from this simulation, the Polish, Czech, and Baltic armies fully occupied all of Germany by Christmas 1939, and promptly turned around and squashed Stalin and Mussolini when they tried to invade Estonia and Greece respectively by 1942.
 Thus preventing a lot of terrible crimes, and ushering in a new golden age of liberty and democracy, all while suffering only 500000 casualties (only 1/20th of what Poland historically lost in WW2).

 This outcome is not particularly surprising, the game is, after all, not balanced around players spending a month mathematically optimizing it!